peterewills/peterewills.github.io/_posts/2023-08-08-human-in-the-loop.md

 <!----- Footnotes ----->

+[^fn1]: [Service-level agreements](https://www.cio.com/article/274740/outsourcing-sla-definitions-and-solutions.html), which "defines the level of service expected by a customer from a supplier"; in this case, the "level of service" refers to the latency of a system.
-[^fn1]: Even if a model is more accurate than the human-only alternative, explainability can still be an important psychological issue for customers.
+[^fn2]: Even if a model is more accurate than the human-only alternative, explainability can still be an important psychological issue for customers.
 Consider a driverless car that has accident rates 1/10th those of an average driver; however, when it does crash, it does so seemingly at random.
 Public perception and adoption of such a product would (I predict) be poor, since when we are in such critical situations, we often rely on explanations to feel safe and in-control.
 Note that this may be less of an issue for internal-use models, where adoption can be decreed by management, and not driven by user perception.
-[^fn2]: I'm not saying this is what YouTube actually does.
+[^fn3]: I'm not saying this is what YouTube actually does.
 This is just an example.
-[^fn3]: Read: always.
+[^fn4]: Read: always.